Atomic Content Design: Interview with Eirik Hafver Rønjum

-Learning to love the loss of presentation control with Conteir’s Eirik Hafver Rønjum.
+Learn to love the loss of presentation control, says Conteir’s Eirik Hafver Rønjum.

-Eirik Hafver Rønjum is CEO of Conteir, an agency specialising in digital content for health organisations.
-Together with Carel Skogstad he created the atomic content design model for the new digital experiences of the Norwegian Directorate of Health.
+Eirik Hafver Rønjum is CEO of Conteir, an agency specializing in digital content for health organizations.
+Together with Carel Skogstad he created the atomic content design model for the Norwegian Directorate of Health.

-Being one of the principal sources behind the concept of atomic content design, we decided to ask Rønjum questions about the possibilities and challenges with the model, as well as the underlying principles.
+Rønjum is one of the principal sources behind the concept of atomic content design.
+Therefore we decided to ask him questions about the possibilities and challenges with the model, as well as the underlying principles.

 What is the main advantage of atomic content design?